Lynn Fitch

-Lynn Fitch (born October 5, 1961) is an American lawyer, politician, and the 40th Mississippi Attorney General.
+Lynn Fitch (born October 5, 1961) is an American lawyer and politician serving as the 40th Mississippi Attorney General since 2020.
 She is the first woman to serve in the role and the first Republican since 1878.
 Previously, she was the 54th State Treasurer of Mississippi from 2012 to 2020.

+She is currently a candidate for Governor of Mississippi in the 2027 election.

 Personal life and early career

 Fitch is a native of Marshall County, Mississippi, and grew up in Holly Springs, Mississippi.
 She attended University of Mississippi and in five years earned a Bachelor of Business Administration and a Juris Doctor.
 She began practicing law at 23 on the staff of Attorney General Ed Pittman.

 Fitch has worked as a bond lawyer, counsel for the Mississippi House of Representatives Ways and Means Committee, a special assistant attorney general with the Mississippi Attorney General's office, and as deputy executive director at the Mississippi Department of Employment Security.
 In 2009, Fitch was appointed the executive director of the Mississippi State Personnel Board by Governor Haley Barbour.